joker-b/AnimTaskMgr/README.md

 	}
 	ATM.launch( addObjects, objectsReady );

+Here we give ourselves a 6 millisecond limit, and add as many new chunks to "objParent" as we can in the time alloted.

+### Prudent Task Construction

+The task manager cannot stop you from doing bad things.
+So if your animation function contains long processes or ones that do a lot of excessive memory allocation/deallocations, well -- refactor them!
+It's up to you to ensure that inidividual tasks can execute in reasonable amounts of time -- I recommend chunks of 6ms or less.
+This will give `requestAnimationFrame()` space to do its work.

-The usual caveats about Javascript garbage collection apply here -- try to avoid creating new objects in your AnimFunc, including additional function() declarations, etc. They will cause a new allocation every frame, and you will pay in performance jankiness when the GC decides to discard things.
+In the example above, we're adding objects but they are *persistent* objects -- so they're not subject to garbage collection during the loop.
+All the usual caveats about Javascript garbage collection avoidance apply here: try not to create new temporary objects in your AnimFunc, including additional function() declarations, etc. They will cause a new allocation/de-allocation every frame, and you will pay in performance jankiness when the GC decides to discard things.

+### `AnimFunc === null`

+You *can* pass `null` as the AnimFunc -- a *null task* will start.
+Null tasks provide a way to create arbitrary delays, and they may still have a wrapup function, and can be chained.

+It's possible to create an infinite null task, say `ATM.launch(null,null,0.0)` but it's hard to imagine cases where this is really useful.
+The task can be used to .chain() new tasks but it would really be better to just `.launch()` them instead.

 ## Chaining tasks

-Series of tasks can be chained together by using the .chain() method on individual tasks.
+Series of tasks can be chained together by using the `.chain()` method on individual tasks.

 	var task1 = AnimTaskMgr.launch();
 	var task2 = task1.chain();

-The .chain() method taks exactly the same arguments as the .launch method.
+The `.chain()` method taks exactly the same arguments as the `.launch()` method. *If you don't specify an interpolator for a chained task, it will inherit the interpolator of its parent task.*

 Since both methods return the new task, so it's strightforward to build up longer sequences by dot-chaining:

-	AnimTaskMgr.launch().chain().chain.chain();
+	AnimTaskMgr.launch(FuncA,null,5.0)
+				.chain(FuncB,null,1.0)
+				.chain(FuncC,null,2.0)
+				.chain(FuncD,WrapABCD,5.0);

 Will run the four tasks in sequence.
-Of course, if any tasks has an infinite duration, none of its chained children would ever execute!
-For this reason, if .chain() is executed on a task that does have an infinite diuration, the first task will immediately chain on the next animation frame, just as if its duration were complete.
+Of course, if any task runs infinitely, none of its chained children would ever execute!
+For this reason, if `.chain()` is executed on a task that *does* have an infinite duration (e.g., `Duration === 0`), then the parent task will immediately stop and chain on the next animation frame, just as if its duration were complete.

-### WrapUp functions
+### WrapUp Functions

 When a task has a WrapupFunc defined, the WrapUp will execute on the next animation frame after the task completes.
 It will also execute before any chained task begins.

-This interplay between chaining and wrapup functions is the only way to get the wrapup function to execute if you've assigned it to an otherwise-infinite task.
+### Halting Tasks and Manager Cleaning

+You can halt tasks a few ways.
+Tasks that return `true` will halt themselves, but on occasion you may need to halt them from another part of your code, say in response to an event.

+If you have a task "Tk" running on AnimTaskMgr "ATM," you could halt it any of these canonical ways:

+	Tk.halt();					// typical
+	Tk.chain(function() {});	// for infinite tasks with a wrapup function ATM.discard(Tk);			// "hard stop": don't execute any wrapup or chain functions

+Typically after every frame, the AnimTaskManager will discard any halted or expired tasks.
+If you set ATM.selfCleaning to false, you will have to call ATM.autoClean() yourself from time to time.
+This can sometimes be more efficient if there are *lots* of regular task changes.

+#### A Word on Synchronization

+Tasks that launch together may not *always* complete together, depending on externalities -- interupts, other tasks that take too long and push their neighbors into the next frame, etc. If you need close synchromization -- if the result of some task depends upon some other task that's not directly in its own chain -- you'll need to apply the same sorts of strategies you would with any other sort of asychronous web process, because that's really what tasks are.

 ## Interpolators

 Details coming soon, promise.
 Any function that takes a 0-1 value and returns a similar value will work!
 You can also apply Tween.js interpolators.

+### Interpolator Inheritance

+As mentioned earlier, if you don't specify an interpolator for a `.chain()` task, it will inherit the interpolator of its immediate parent task.
+This lets you set the interpolate once at the start and keep consistency throughout.

+You can also set a default interpolator for the AnimTaskMgr itself, by using the `.defaultInterpolator()` method.
+All new tasks added via `.launch()` that don't specify an interpolator will inherit the default you specify.

 ### Why not use Tween.js or (insert package name) instead of AnimTaskMgr?